“Can my baby sleep in a Mamaroo?” is a common question asked by sleep deprived parents…

 If you don’t understand the complex biological mechanisms at play, it’s very easy to brush off any advice not to use a Mamaroo swing for sleep

-(For the record, most people don’t understand these mechamisms.
-Which is why you’re seeing pictures of babies sleeping in swings and nests all over your social media.)
+(For the record, most people don’t understand these mechanisms.
+Which is why you’re seeing pictures of babies sleeping in swings, bouncers, and nests all over your social media.)

 Let’s take a high-level look at what can go wrong when babies sleep in swings.